-- The creation of a new "front" to campus and the physical realignment of student services to this area to welcome and engage every person visiting the campus.

-- The creation of a new student services program, the Student Success Team, whose purpose is to welcome, guide and engage every newly enrolled student

-- The creation of five multi-functional student services centers that incorporate several programs and services into one administrative unit.
+- The creation of a new "front" to campus and the physical realignment of student services to this area to welcome and engage every person visiting the campus. - The creation of a new student services program, the Student Success Team, whose purpose is to welcome, guide and engage every newly enrolled student - The creation of a basic needs team that assists with food, housing, and other needs. - The creation of a intercultural center which hosts the queer resource center, undocu student support, and a regional social justice conference. - The creation of five multi-functional student services centers that incorporate several programs and services into one administrative unit.
 This has the added benefit of optimizing the efficiency of staffing.
-The five centers are:

-- 1. Student Support Center

-- 2. Welcome & Connect Center

-- 3. Student Success & Engagement Center

-- 4. The Intercultural Center (Our House)

-- 5. The Counseling Center
+The five centers are: - 1.
+Student Support Center - 2.
+Welcome & Connect Center - 3.
+Student Success & Engagement Center - 4.
+The Intercultural Center (Our House) - 5.
+The Counseling Center